 Reporting individuals should be aware that they have the following rights: to make a report to Pratt Public Safety, local law enforcement, and/or state police or choose not to report; to report the incident to Pratt’s Title IX Coordinator; to be protected by Pratt from retaliation for reporting an incident; and to receive assistance and resources from Pratt.

-Regardless of whether or not an official complaint of sexual misconduct is made, various counseling options are available from the Institute’s Health and Counseling Center, located in Suite 117 of Willoughby Hall, 215 Willoughby Avenue, Brooklyn, NY 11205 (719.399.4542).
+Regardless of whether or not an official complaint of sexual misconduct is made, various counseling options are available from the Counseling Center, located on the third floor of the ISC Building, Brooklyn, NY 11205 (719.687.5356).

-Hours of operation for Health and Counseling can be found at www.pratt.edu/health.
+Hours of operation for The Counseling Center can be found here.